 How did we get here?

-Serverless represents the latest iteration in a technology trend of an increasing focus on business logic and decreasing focus on provisioning infrastructure.
+Serverless represents the latest iteration in a technology trend of an increasing focus on application code and business logic and decreasing focus on provisioning infrastructure.

 What’s business logic again?

 Business logic – in software development – is the part of an application which encodes the real-world business rules.

 So, a very simplified example might be something like ‘if a user hits play, begin the movie they’re trying to watch.’